linuxfce/linuxfce.github.io/_posts/2017-10-13-Mrkdwn-guides.md

 layout: post
 title: Markdown syntax guide
 ---

 When you do want to insert a <br /> break tag using Markdown, you end a line with two or more spaces, then type return.

+***

+## Inline HTML

+**Markdown’s** syntax is intended for one purpose: to be used as a format for writing for the web.

+Markdown is not a replacement for HTML, or even close to it.
+Its syntax is very small, corresponding only to a very small subset of HTML tags.
+The idea is not to create a syntax that makes it easier to insert HTML tags.
+In my opinion, HTML tags are already easy to insert.
+The idea for Markdown is to make it easy to read, write, and edit prose.
+HTML is a publishing format; Markdown is a writing format.
+Thus, Markdown’s formatting syntax only addresses issues that can be conveyed in plain text.

+For any markup that is not covered by Markdown’s syntax, you simply use HTML itself.
+There’s no need to preface it or delimit it to indicate that you’re switching from Markdown to HTML; you just use the tags.

+The only restrictions are that block-level HTML elements — e.g. <div>, <table>, <pre>, <p>, etc. — must be separated from surrounding content by blank lines, and the start and end tags of the block should not be indented with tabs or spaces.
+Markdown is smart enough not to add extra (unwanted) <p> tags around HTML block-level tags.

-This is a regular paragraph.
+For example, to add an HTML table to a Markdown article This is a regular paragraph.

 And the equivalent HTML tags for a simple paragraph.